 Once you’ve made the scenes, changed the text, added colours and audio, Biteable builds your video and BOOM!
 Done!
 Super simple and really good quality.
 I would love to go on and on about it but its best if you give it a go yourself – biteable.com

-They also keep growing their library and functions and now include a specific social media clips to give your Facebook and Instagram videos that Biteable flare!
+They also keep growing their online video library and functions and now include a specific social media clips to give your Facebook and Instagram videos that Biteable flare!

 UPDATE: Biteable now have Social Media templates to boost your social game!
 Check some of them out and see how you can use them to promote your service or product.

 Canva has been my go-to online design tool for years, and they just keep getting better and better.

 They have now launched their online video editing tool, which offers the same ease of use that you will be used too from the design aspect.